Employment, Volunteering, Education and Training

 Heritage Counts collates data on the number of students who are undertaking studies related to the historic environment.
 These figures can be used to assess the potential future workforce for the historic environment.

-Figure EMP 2.4a - Increases and decreases of numbers (%) of students studying historic environment subjects, 2023
+Figure EMP 2.4a - Increases and decreases of numbers (%) of students studying historic environment subjects, from 2015 to 2023/24

 Source: Department of Education